 After an early breakfast at the lodge, join your guide for the drive to the beautiful Magdalena Valley, located to the north of the ranch.
 En route, stop by the ranch’s headquarters to visit the shearing shed and to talk with a few of the local gauchos.
 The building dates to the early 1900’s when the ranch was first settled by Welch sheep farmers who leased the ranch from the Chilean government.
-The dim lightning on a place full of traditions and varied naturally aged structures and textures give the photographer a special setting to capture interesting images.
+The dim lighting on a place full of traditions and varied naturally aged structures and textures give the photographer a special setting to capture interesting images.
 You will then walk along the shores of Magdalena Lake where if you are lucky, you can find brightly colored flamingoes among a variety of other water birds.
 Continue the drive to a high lookout point for a fantastic view of the beautiful Magdalena Valley set against the snowcapped Andes Mountains in the background.

 Visit the gauchos post and possibly join them for a mate session.
-Mate is an infusion that is widely drank in Patagonia in a traditional way where a server, usually the homeowner, passes the gourd with mate, hot water, and the straw, around to each member of the group.
+Mate is an infusion that is widely drunk in Patagonia in a traditional way where a server, usually the homeowner, passes the gourd with mate, hot water, and the straw, around to each member of the group.
 It is a social experience where conversations are shared, and people get to know each other around a fire or wood-burning stove.
 If you say “gracias” when handing the gourd back to the server, he or she interprets that you don’t want another round.
 If you hand over the gourd, the server will refill it with hot water and serve it to the next person until it’s your turn again.
 Return to the vehicle for the drive to a meandering creek where you can cast your line for trout and cook them for lunch paired with a delicious Chilean wine or beer.
 Take in one of the most spectacular and remote landscapes in Patagonia, a true privilege that only a few people have enjoyed.
 On your way back to the lodge, visit the nearby falls in a very remote corner of the estancia.
 Estancia De Los Rios – Standard Room (B,L,D)

 Day 11: Coyhaique / Balmaceda / Santiago

-At a pre-arranged time, join your guide for the 5-hour drive to the Balmaceda airport to check-in for your flight to Santiago.
+At a pre-arranged time, join your guide for the 5-hour drive to the Balmaceda airport to check in for your flight to Santiago.
 OPTIONAL Charter flight from the local airstrip (30 minutes from the lodge) to the Balmaceda airport.
-On arrival in Santiago, collect luggage and proceed to the arrivals hall where you are met and escorted to your hotel, adjacent to the airport, for a one-night stay.
+On arrival in Santiago, collect luggage and proceed to the arrivals hall, where you are met and escorted to your hotel adjacent to the airport for a one-night stay.
 Holiday Inn Santiago Airport – Standard Room (B,L)

 Day 12: Santiago / Easter Island

 After breakfast, you are met and escorted to the airport and assisted with check-in procedures for your flight to Easter Island.
-On arrival, you are met by a representative from explora Rapa Nui who will assist with your luggage and escort you to the waiting vehicle for the transfer to the lodge for a three-night stay.
+On arrival, you are met by a representative from Explora Rapa Nui who will assist with your luggage and escort you to the waiting vehicle for the transfer to the lodge for a three-night stay.
 Located in the middle of the Pacific Ocean and home to a culture whose origins are still unknown, Easter Island is an attractive and mysterious destination.
 Its maximum length is 15 miles and its maximum width is only 7.5 miles.
 A year-round moderate climate allows visitors to trek around the island during any season.
 Walking tours of the island are not excessively strenuous, and they feature views of the ahus along the coast that contain the famous giant sculptures known as moais.
-Who erected these sculptures, and when and why has never been solved.
+Who erected these sculptures and when and why has never been solved.
 You will visit archeological and religious sites, spectacular volcanoes, coastlines and cliffs.
 In addition to excursions, all meals, an open bar (soft drinks, mineral water, juices, house wines, beer and liquors), use of the hotel’s facilities, and transfers to and from the airport are included.
 All excursions are provided on a shared basis.
 Explora Rapa Nui – Varua Room (B,L,D)

 Days 13-14: Easter Island

 Two full days of guided explorations to discover the mysterious moais of Easter Island, mute witnesses of its turbulent history, the town of Hanga Roa and the calm beaches of Anakena and Ovahe.
 The island has been inhabited for centuries, and the moais were erected hundreds of years ago.
 It is known that the numerous tribes who lived on the island fought amongst themselves, but it is not known why they destroyed many of the formerly standing moais.
-On foot, bicycle, or boat, explora offers more than 30 excursions that will unveil the island’s unique history and charm.
+On foot, by bicycle, or boat, Explora offers more than 30 excursions that will unveil the island’s unique history and charm.
 Rapa Nui – Varua Room (B,L,D)